How safe are the residence halls and apartments?

 Am I required to have a meal plan?
 Am I able to change it during the year?

-We believe that dining service is an integral part of residential life.
-Therefore, meal plans are required of students living in any of the eight residence halls.
-The University has six residential restaurants and offers convenient, flexible meal plans that are perfect for students.
+We believe dining service is an integral part of residential life.
+Therefore, meal plans are required of students living in any of the nine residence halls.
+The University has seven residential restaurants and offers convenient, flexible meal plans that are perfect for students.
 Students living in one of the three apartments are not required to have a meal plan, as they have cooking facilities in their unit.

 Meal plan changes can be made to your application until May 31, you may also change your meal plan through the second week of the first semester.